-WARNING: Recent testing conducted by the California State Water Board of creeks and rivers flowing from the fire affected areas indicate elevated levels of heavy metals and bacteria, including: E-coli, Aluminum, Antimony, Poly Aromatic Hydrocarbons (PAH) and Iron.
-Property owners who have private wells and live near creeks or rivers should test for the presence of heavy metals in their well water.
+WARNING: Recent testing conducted by the California State Water Board of creeks and rivers flowing from the fire affected areas on March 27th indicate elevated levels of heavy metals, including: Aluminum, Antimony, Arsenic, Cadmium, Selenium, Lead and Poly Aromatic Hydrocarbons (PAH’s).
+Property owners who have private wells and also live near creeks or rivers should test for the presence of these heavy metals and PAH’s in their well water.
 Residents in these areas should drink bottled water until well water is tested, treated and free of contamination.

 How to determine well water safety

-- If you live near a creek or river that flows from the fire affected area, you should have your well tested for heavy metals, including but not limited to: Aluminum, Antimony and Iron.
-As well as, semi-volatile organic chemicals such as, Polynuclear Aromatic Hydrocarbons.
+- If a well is near a creek or river that flows from the fire affected area, it should be tested for heavy metals, including but not limited to: Aluminum, Antimony, Arsenic, Cadmium, Selenium and Lead as well as, semi-volatile organic chemicals such as, Polynuclear Aromatic Hydrocarbons.

-- If there was damage to plastics (i.e. well head, plumbing from well, storage tank), it is recommended to test for the presence of Benzene.
+- If the fire was around the well, pressure tank, or any exterior plumbing including buried plastic piping, it is recommended to test the well water for the presence of Benzene.
 Benzene is a good indicator of the decomposition of plastics brought on by high temperatures.
+Samples of water for testing Benzene should be taken from a well after it is allowed to be dormant for 72 hours.

 - If there is further concern and/or need for additional water quality testing, especially for heavily impacted burn areas, it is recommended to test for the entire panel of Volatile Organic Chemicals and not just Benzene.

 Water testing laboratories

 Please note, the Public Health Laboratory only tests water for bacteria.
-If chemical or heavy metal testing is needed, please contact one of the other labs listed below.
+If Benzene, PAH or heavy metal testing is needed, please contact one of the other labs listed below.

 - (Bacterial Only) Butte County Public Health Laboratory: (530) 891-2747 | Oleander Ave. in Chico